-9.5.
-The development has facilitated improvements to the sports/leisure offer at the site and this is of some public benefit, albeit limited and would be in accordance with the aims of policy CP2 of the CPP2, which encourages improvements to existing businesses.
+8.5.
+The development has facilitated improvements to the sports/leisure offer at the site and this is of minor public benefit and in accordance with the aims of policy CP2 of the CPP2, which encourages improvements to existing businesses.